1002Sam/EDA_Airbnb/README.md

 # EDA_Airbnb
-I am with my team member doing first Exploratory Data Analysis Project Using Python Libraries like Pandas, Numpy and Matplotlab on Airbnb Booking Analysis.
+I am with my team member doing Exploratory Data Analysis Project using Python and it's Libraries like Pandas, Numpy and Matplotlab on Airbnb Booking Analysis.